jwyang/dcn.pytorch/README.md

 ## What's the difference from other implementations?

-This repo support pytorch 1.0, which uses a more convinient C++ and Cuda exntesion tools [ATen](https://github.com/zdevito/ATen).
+This repo supports Pytorch 1.0, which uses a more convinient C++ and Cuda exntesion tools [ATen](https://github.com/zdevito/ATen).

 ## Todo list